About the course

 School experience will closely complement taught elements of the programme, ensuring that student teachers are able to deepen their pedagogical knowledge.
 Student teachers will have opportunities within their school-based practice to observe young people in classes and will be encouraged to reflect upon their observations and related tasks within their own studies.

-A strength of the school-centred programme will be that it draws upon the expertise of school-based practitioners in highly effective schools to support you in developing your subject knowledge and pedagogical skills.
+A strength of the school-centred programme is that it draws upon the expertise of school-based practitioners in highly effective schools to support you in developing your subject knowledge and pedagogical skills.

 We want you to feel 'professional' from the first moment you meet with your placement schools.
 This supportive theme permeates all we do in making you feel a valued member of the school community.